A Spanish Military Presence

 Each mission formed the core of a settlement, many of which eventually grew into California’s major cities.
 The missions were protected by small contingents of soldiers.

 These small detachments were not sufficient to secure Spain’s interests in Alta California.
 The Spanish feared that other countries – especially Russia – had designs on its North American territories.
-In addition, there was a constant fear of pirates raiding the coastal missions and settlements.
+In addition, there was a constant fear of pirates raiding the coastal missions and settlements, or of Indian uprisings.

 The Spanish government therefore divided Alta California into four military districts, each controlled and protected by a military fort, or presidio.

 Later, after Mexico declared its independence from Spain, a fifth presidio was built at Sonoma.
 This presidio became the headquarters for the Mexican army in California, and the other presidios were reduced to small garrisons.

 Note that many historians do not consider the barracks at Sonoma to be a true presidio, because it was not part of the Spanish system of military districts, and because it was not fully fortified.
-However, presidios established in Arizona and Texas indicate that the use of the term was very informal, and would certainly apply to the military outpost at Sonoma.
+However, presidios established in Arizona, Texas, and Mexico indicate that the use of the term was very informal, and would certainly apply to the military outpost at Sonoma.

 What are the names of the cities in California that were started as presidios?